JasperWi/Explainable-KD-CNN/README.md

 ## Acknowledgements

-The procedure for knowledge distillation is adopted from the code of the paper by Hinton et al. [1].
-Their original implemenation can be found under [https://github.com/labmlai/annotated_deep_learning_paper_implementations/tree/master/labml_nn/distillation](this link).
+The procedure for knowledge distillation is adopted from the code of the paper by Hinton et al. [[1]](#1).
+Their original implemenation can be found under [this link](https://github.com/labmlai/annotated_deep_learning_paper_implementations/tree/master/labml_nn/distillation).

 ## License